ystv/web-api/README.md

 ### Setting up development database

-You will need a PostgreSQL server running locally - either install it on your computer or use Docker.
+You will need a PostgreSQL server running locally—either install it on your computer or use Docker.

 Once you've done that, create a database to work with: